 - Strategy and Scientific Affairs Officer, Strategy & Scientific Affairs

-Without losing her fascination with research, Cristina discovered a new interest for “the other side” of science, the administration of research.
+Without losing her fascination with research, Cristina discovered a new interest for “the other side” of science, the management of research.
 She obtained a certification in Management of Innovation and Technology by the EPFL Technology Transfer Office and the PRINCE2 Foundation – Project Management certification.